-At the beginning of this Chapter, we described the core enterprise architecting processes create, apply and maintain.
-Not every organisation, which utilises architecture as a steering instrument, should put equal emphasis on each individual architecting process.
-By recognising architecture maturity levels, organisations are able to position their own architecture efforts and are able to define their architecture process needed.
-In this Section we discuss an example architecture maturity framework and an example approach for assessing the effectiveness of an organisation's architecture function.
+At the beginning of this chapter, we described the core enterprise architecting processes create, apply, and maintain.
+Not every organization, which utilizes architecture as a steering instrument, should put equal emphasis on each individual architecting process.
+By recognizing architecture maturity levels, organizations are able to position their own architecture efforts and are able to define their architecture process needed.
+In this section, we discuss an example architecture maturity framework and an example approach for assessing the effectiveness of an organization's architecture function.

-5.4.1 Architecture maturity level of the enterprise
+5.4.1 Architecture Maturity Level of the Enterprise

 To measure architecture maturity, architecture (capability) maturity models (AMMs or ACMMs) are created.
-AMMs are based upon capability maturity models [59] that are formal ways to gain control over and improve architecture processes as well as to assess organisation's development competence.
-Several AMMs exist, for instance the USA Department of Commerce (DoC) ACMM [33] which provides a framework that represents the key components of a productive (IT) architecture process, models that are linked to the Balanced Score Card [71] concept [51] and models for extended-enterprise-architects [120].
-All these models have five or six levels of maturity that vary from initial to optimised.
+AMMs are based upon capability maturity models [59] that are formal ways to gain control over and improve architecture processes as well as to assess organization's development competence.
+Several AMMs exist, for instance the US Department of Commerce (DoC) ACMM [33] which provides a framework that represents the key components of a productive (IT) architecture process, models that are linked to the Balanced Score Card [71] concept [51] and models for extended-enterprise-architects [120].
+All these models have five or six levels of maturity that vary from initial to optimized.

-In this book we use the DoC ACMM as a basis for an AMM since it is widely accepted in the market and it is, in our opinion, not limited to IT architecture.
-The DoC ACMM contains six maturity levels (see Figure 5.7).
+In this book, we use the DoC ACMM as a basis for an AMM since it is widely accepted in the market and it is, in our opinion, not limited to IT architecture.
+The DoC ACMM contains six maturity levels (see Fig. 5.7).
 Each level has its specific characteristics:

-Level 0: None - No architecture program and no architecture to speak of.

-At this level an organisation does not have an explicit architecture.
-Most of the times, only an implicit architecture with a small scope exists, covering only few (most of the times only IT related) aspect areas.
-In the dialogue with stakeholders, one can use a bottom-up approach by communicating about the successes of creating and using the implicit architecture or a top-down approach by communicating the intended value of architecture for the organisation.
+- Level 0: None-No architecture program and no architecture to speak of.
+At this level, an organization does not have an explicit architecture.
+Most of the time, only an implicit architecture with a small scope exists, covering only few (most of the times only IT related) aspect areas.
+In the dialogue with stakeholders, one can use a bottom-up approach by communicating about the successes of creating and using the implicit architecture or a top-down approach by communicating the intended value of architecture for the organization.

-Level 1: Initial - Informal architecture process underway.

-This level is characterised by ad hoc and localised processes, no unified architecture process across technologies or business processes, little or no adherence to existing standards, limited management team awareness or involvement in the architecture process and no explicit governance of architectural standards.
-At this level, there will be only one (or few) stakeholder(s) who will see the added value of architecture and architecture capabilities only exists with a limited number of people.
-Enterprise architecture is not embedded in the corporate governance processes and the emphasis in the communication to stakeholders should be in terms of the benefits of architecture and making them enthusiastic.
-The focus will be on the creating process of enterprise architecture.

-Level 2: Under Development - Architecture process is under development.
+Level 1: Initial-Informal architecture process underway.
+This level is characterized by ad hoc and localized processes, no unified architecture process across technologies or business processes, little or no adherence to existing standards, limited management team awareness, or involvement in the architecture process and no explicit governance of architectural standards.
+At this level, there will be only one (or few) stakeholder(s) who will see the added value of architecture and architecture is not embedded in the corporate governance processes and the emphasis in the communication to stakeholders should be in terms of the benefits of architecture and making them enthusiastic.
+The focus will be on the creating process of enterprise architecture. - Level 2: Under Development-Architecture process is under development.